boldflight/BibleConverter/test_EPUB/output/judg.md

 ### Judah Takes the Lead

-[1] After Joshua died, the Israelites asked the Lord, “Who should lead the invasion against the Canaanites and launch the attack?”
+[1] After Joshua died, the Israelites asked the **Lord**, “Who should lead the invasion against the Canaanites and launch the attack?”
-[2] The Lord said, “The men of Judah should take the lead.
+[2] The **Lord** said, “The men of Judah should take the lead.
 Be sure of this!
 I am handing the land over to them.”
 [3] The men of Judah said to their relatives, the men of Simeon, “Invade our allotted land with us and help us attack the Canaanites.
 Then we will go with you into your allotted land.”
 So the men of Simeon went with them.
-[4] The men of Judah attacked, and the Lord handed the Canaanites and Perizzites over to them.
+[4] The men of Judah attacked, and the **Lord** handed the Canaanites and Perizzites over to them.
 They killed 10,000 men at Bezek.
 [5] They met Adoni-Bezek at Bezek and fought him.
 They defeated the Canaanites and Perizzites.
 [6] When Adoni-Bezek ran away, they chased him and captured him.
 Then they cut off his thumbs and big toes.
 [7] Adoni-Bezek said, “Seventy kings, with thumbs and big toes cut off, used to lick up food scraps under my table.
 God has repaid me for what I did to them.”
 They brought him to Jerusalem, where he died.